JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

+- v1.31
+	- Fixes errors with some mods (possibly crashing the game).

 - v1.30
 	- Adds a new key bind for the grid.
 	- Adds compatibility for Valheim Raft mod.